chaaugiang/E-Commerce-Review-Intelligence-Pipeline/README.md

 # Analytical Approach

-### SQL — Prepare
+### SQL - Prepare

-SQL was used to perform data-intensive operations within the database and create smaller analysis-ready result tables.

-For my analysis areas, this included:

-- calculating average ratings by purchase-verification status;
-- aggregating review counts by star rating;
-- identifying reviewers exhibiting extreme rating behavior;
-- comparing rating distributions with and without those reviewers; and
-- aggregating review activity by month and year.
+SQL handled the heavy processing and created analysis-ready tables for verified-purchase ratings, rating distributions, reviewer bias, and monthly review activity.

-### Python — Extract
+### Python - Extract

-Python provided the reusable interface between the remote database and local analytical environment.

-Key tools included:

-- **pandas** for database results and CSV output;
-- **SQLAlchemy + PyMySQL** for MySQL connectivity;
-- **PyYAML** for external database configuration;
-- **argparse** for command-line parameters; and
-- **logging** for execution and error reporting.
+Python connected the remote MySQL database to the local analysis workflow. pandas, SQLAlchemy, PyMySQL, PyYAML, argparse, and logging supported database access, configurable extraction, CSV output, and execution tracking.

-### R — Visualize & Interpret
+### R - Visualize & Interpret

-R and `ggplot2` were used to transform the analysis-ready outputs into visualizations that made behavioral patterns easier to interpret and communicate.
+R and ggplot2 were used to visualize the prepared datasets and communicate the resulting customer and marketplace patterns.

 ---